wd60622/project_nav/README.md

 They are stored in the hidden folder `~/.nav` in the yaml file `make_alias.yaml`.
 To view the file, use the command `nav open`.
 This file can be alternative way to create projects.

+### The Alias File

+The `make_alias.yaml` file contains two sections: `folders` and `aliases`.

+The `folders` sections contains each group and all the aliases created and the `aliases` section defines additional shortcuts to be used in the shortcuts.

-Below is an example version of the file.
+Below is an example of that file.

 ```
+aliases:
+    DESKTOP: $HOME/Desktop
+    PROJECTS: $DESKTOP/Markets

 folders:
     General:
         Desktop: $DESKTOP